 How to Apply

-Applicants who’ve completed a course of study at an American Dental Association (ADA)-accredited dental school, and who have graduated with a DDS or DMD are eligible to apply.
+Applicants who have completed a course of study at an American Dental Association (ADA)-accredited dental school, and who have graduated with a DDS or DMD are eligible to apply.

-The Oral/Head & Neck Oncologic and Microvascular Reconstructive Surgery Fellowship Program is committed to a policy of nondiscrimination and equal opportunity for all people, regardless of race, color, national origin, age, marital status, sex, sexual orientation, gender identity, gender expression, disability, religion, height, weight, or veteran status.
+The University of Michigan Oral/Maxillofacial Surgery Oral /Head and Neck Oncologic and Microvascular Reconstructive Surgery Fellowship program is committed to a policy of nondiscrimination and equal opportunity for all persons regardless of race, sex, color, religion, creed, national origin or ancestry, age, marital status, sexual orientation, disability or veteran status.

 University of Michigan